simongravelle/lammps-input-files/LiquidExfoliationGraphene/README.md

 ### Step 3

-finally, run the input.lammps cript within Run using LAMMPS. this perform a shearing simulation with a shear rate of 1e10 1/s
+Finally, run the input.lammps cript within Run using LAMMPS. this perform a shearing simulation with a shear rate of 1e10 1/s

 ### Output